brunodzogovic/srv6-k8s-lab/README.md

 - Add support for cluster mesh via clustermesh-apiserver
 - Integrate Hubble for observability
 - Automate dual-stack test validation
-- Zero-Trust security with SRv6 segmentation and BGP policy enforcement
-- 5G/6G Network Slicing Orchestration

 ## ✅ Maintainers

-This lab was designed by Bruno Dzogovic to demonstrate advanced Cilium BGP features with SRv6, useful for 5G Core, Edge, and Service Mesh deployments.
+This lab was designed to demonstrate advanced Cilium BGP features with SRv6, useful for 5G Core, Edge, and Service Mesh deployments.

+Happy experimenting!